aadi1011/Network-Analyzer/README.md

 - Ability to handle large data</br>

 </br><i>Project in initial phases.
 Much more scalable and many features and bug fixes coming soon.
 Advanced EDA soon.</i></br>
-Prerequisite: CSV file with captured network traffic data using sniffers, preferably like Wireshark.
+Prerequisite: CSV file with captured network traffic data using sniffers, preferable tool to be used: Wireshark.
-Soon.